GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

   <eq:simulator:bckground:conv_theorem_bis>
 ]
 This result gives an intuitively compelling argument for using Fourier representations in problems involving reverberant environments.
-Indeed, the reverberation phenomenon can be modeled as the convolution of a source signal with the #acr("RIR") filter in the time domain.
+Indeed, the reverberation phenomenon can be modeled as the convolution of a source signal with the #acr("RIR") in the time domain.
 Hence, it translates into a product in the Fourier domain, making it easier to disentangle information from the raw signal from the listened one.
 However, it must be noted that the convolution theorem does not hold for the #acr("STFT").
 It can be verified for the general #acr("DFT") under certain conditions but is wrong when using short-term frames.